 The data gathering method was interviewing and filling out a questionnaire.
 The instrument of the study was demographic information and quality of life questionnaire.
-The demographic questionnaire included age, sex, BMI, ethnicity, educational level, occupation, marital status, monthly income, hospitalization and drug use.
+The demographic questionnaire included age, sex, BMI, ethnicity, educational level, occupation, marital status, monthly income, hospitalization and drug

 A 36-question SF-36 questionnaire was used to investigate the patients' quality of life.
 The questions include 8 concepts: physical function, social function, role disorder due to physical health, pain, general health, and role disorder due to emotional health, energy/fatigue, and emotional well-being domains.
 Each question had a maximum score of 100 and a minimum of zero.
 The average of total scores of all 8 concepts will be calculated to measure the total score of quality of life.
 The average of each concept will be calculated for each individual.
-A score less than 50 mean low quality.
+A score less than 50 mean low quality of the concept and more than 50 means high quality.